spiral/docs/stempler/configuration.md

 # Stempler - Installation and Configuration
-Stempler engine provides powerful and flexible template engine with an ability to customize it on lexer, parser and AST compilation levels.
-By default engine is enabled with web build of spiral skeleton application and provide support for Blade-like directives and echoing, html components, stacks and others.
+The Stempler engine provides a powerful and flexible template engine with an ability to customize it on lexer, parser, and AST compilation levels.
+By default, the driver is enabled with web build of spiral skeleton application and provides support for Blade-like directives and echoing, HTML components, stacks, and others.

-In order to install the extensions in alternative bundles:
+To install the extensions in alternative bundles:

 ```bash
 $ composer require spiral/stempler-bridge